iter8-tools/iter8/mkdocs/docs/getting-started/your-first-experiment.md

     go install github.com/iter8-tools/iter8@latest
     ```
     You can now run `iter8` (from your gopath bin/ directory)

-    ??? note "Install a specific version"
-        You can also install Iter8 CLI with a specific tag.
-For example, the following command installs version `0.8.29` of the Iter8 CLI.
-        ```shell
-        go install github.com/iter8-tools/iter8@v0.8.29
-        ```

 ## 2. Download experiment chart
 Download the `load-test` [experiment chart](concepts.md#experiment-chart) from [Iter8 hub](../user-guide/topics/iter8hub.md) as follows.